These are heroes with occupations and businesses at the Plaza.

 Hero Level: 3

-- Half-Human Hybrid: She's mutant nuclear humanoid bug.
+- Half-Human Hybrid: She's a mutant nuclear humanoid bug.

 - Heroic Build: She's shown to have muscular abs.